Rahul-Suthar/Rahul-Suthar/README.md

 - 👋 Hi, I’m @Rahul-Suthar
-- 👀 I’m interested in how technology works.
+- 👀 mostly interested in how technology works.
-- 🌱 I’m currently learning C language.
+- 🌱 currently learning C language.
-- 💞️ I’m looking to collaborate on my c repo
+- 💞️ searching for collaborate on my c reports
-- 📫

 <!---
 Rahul-Suthar/Rahul-Suthar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.